 Owned and operated by individual governments, VMS was specifically created to monitor national fishing fleets and foreign vessels fishing within their waters.
 The signals broadcast by ships are encrypted, which means only the government and those they share it with can access the data.
 Governments using VMS generally require it on vessels smaller than 300 gross tonnes, which means more of the fishing fleet is visible by VMS.
 Signals are less frequent than AIS, but more consistent as they operate on a designated band and transmission is guaranteed.
 The addition of Indonesia’s VMS data added more than 5,000 fishing vessels to the Global Fishing Watch database.

-Global Fishing Watch receives VMS data from the governments of Indonesia and Peru through partnerships.
+Global Fishing Watch receives VMS data from the governments of Indonesia, Peru, and Panama through partnerships.
 We are pursuing publishing agreements with other national governments.